folkertdev/outmessage/README.md

 Streamlining parent-child communication with OutMsg
 ===================================================

+The OutMsg pattern is a technique for child-parent communication with The Elm Architecture (TEA).
+It has two components:

-`OutMsg` is a user-defined type (just like `Model` or `Msg`) with the specific purpose of notifying a parent component.
-The `OutMsg` value can be captured in the parent's update function, and handled there.
+* `OutMsg`, a user-defined type (just like Msg) with the specific purpose of notifying a parent component.

-The basic pattern
+* `interpretOutMsg`, a function that converts OutMsg values into side-effects (commands and changes to the model)

+OutMsg values can be captured in the parent's update function, and handled there by `interpretOutMsg`.
-can be extended to return multiple `OutMsg` using `List` or to optionally return no `OutMsg` using `Maybe`.
+The pattern can be extended to work with multiple `OutMsg` using `List` or to optionally return no `OutMsg` using `Maybe`.

 **Technical writing is hard:** If anything is unclear, please open an issue, or create a PR.